wp-plugins/instashow/readme.txt

 This is insta.SHOW, a plugin for displaying your instagram content in a wordpress page!

+Simply install this plugin into your Wordpress website, make some settings and display your wonderful photos from http://instagr.am/

 == Installation ==

 1. Upload the folder to the `/wp-content/plugins/` directory